greenlyy/Note/README.md

 # Note

 - 2019/1/23 23:06 study the github

-## log

-- 2021
-- now
+- 2021/8/26 try it again

 ## test

-## no reveal

-## 20210828

-how to pull that

-# Note

-## day

-- 2019/1/23 23:06 study the github
-- 2021/8/26 study again

-## plan

-change the readme.md file in github.

-direct edit master, then: git pull .
-It is ok, it work.

-try another: git rebase master. sorry, it is not work.
-I don't have child-dev file.

-now try : git push

-git pull THE SAME AS git push, WHY?
+- 2021/08/28 github.dev, change the readme.md file, then "git pull".
+It is ok, it work. try another: "git push".
+It is ok, too.
+Question: git pull THE SAME AS git push, WHY?

-change hosts file to get the internet speed up.
+- change hosts file to get the github.com speed up.